Have you ever been completely and utterly immersed in a task?

 Mihaly Csikszentmihalyi: Flow, the secret to happiness

-Csikszentmihalyi gives a TED talk on Flow, happiness, and how achieving this state can be made much easier with practice.
+Csikszentmihalyi gave a TED talk on Flow, happiness, and how achieving this state can be made much easier with practice.

 The power of flow